Campaign of the Month: October 2017

 In 2006, when the Detachment One pilot program was disbanded, he was merged into the reconstituted successor as part of the United States Marine Forces Special Operations Command Marine Raider Regiment as a captain, leading a 14-man Marine Special Operations Team on repeated deployments across the CENTCOM AOR, all the while honing his lethal skills.
 By 2008, U.S. involvement in the region was drawing down as part of a more isolationist shift in foreign policy.
 Selected for rotation to the Marine Raider Training Center, he instead submitted his resignation, much to the surprise of his superiors.
 Little did they know, it was under the guidance once more of his grandfather, who promised him an opportunity beyond his imagining.

-In the years since Andrew has proven quite the lethal tool for his domitor, taking the role that his father and grandfather before him did as the tip of the surgeon’s spear against not only rival Kindred and their servants, but also such diverse beasts as Loup-Garoux (Lupines outside Louisiana) and other stranger beasts that go bump in the night.
+In the years since, Andrew has proven quite the lethal tool for his domitor.
+He’s assumed the role that his father and grandfather did before him as the tip of the surgeon’s spear against not only rival Kindred and their servants, but also such diverse beasts as Loup-Garoux (Lupines outside Louisiana) and stranger creatures that go bump in the night.